The Great American Road Trip

-Great American Road Trip is a reality television competition series that aired on NBC.
+The Great American Road Trip is a reality television competition series that aired on NBC.
 It follows seven families as they go on a road trip and compete against each other at different landmarks in and around U.S. Route 66 in the United States.
 The series is hosted by comedian Reno Collier.

 The show premiered on July 7, 2009 as the lead-in to America's Got Talent.
 However, due to poor ratings, NBC moved the show to Monday nights, with the next episode coming less than a week later.
 In the second week, ratings declined about 10 percent, as seen in the chart below.

 Structure

 The families are given recreational vehicles for use throughout the competition.
 They drive from place to place to compete in various challenges.
 There are two contests each week.
 The first is the "King of the Road" challenge, in which the winner receives a reward, and the second is the "End of the Road" challenge, in which the losing team goes home.